Grafikart/BlogMVC/Yii/docs/help-dev.md

 application components.
 The only thing i have to mention is that config is rewritten every time application name or language is switched on [options page](/admin/options), so there's no point in leaving comments in it.
+All include directives will be (sadly) overwritten too, so `db.php` contents will be placed inside main config as soon as application options are updated.

 ## Theming